Property Graph Exchange Format (PG)

 A PG-JSONL document or stream serializes a property graph in JSON Lines format, also known as newline-delimited JSON.
 A PG-JSONL document is a sequence of JSON objects, separated by line separator (U+000A) and optional whitespace (U+0020, U+0009, and U+000D) around JSON objects, and an optional line separator at the end.
 Each object is

-• either a node with field type having string value "node" and the same mandatory node fields from PG-JSON format,
+• either a node with field type having the string value "node" and the same mandatory node fields from PG-JSON format,

-• or an edge with field type having string value "edge" and the same mandatory edge fields from PG-JSON format.
+• or an edge with field type having the string value "edge" and the same mandatory edge fields from PG-JSON format.

-7 JSON Schemas
+JSON Schemas

 • nodes referenced in edges must be defined (no implicit nodes)